 - Peeling or hallo bark.

-- Remove any water sprouts and suckers.
+- Take care to eliminate any water sprouts or suckers.

-Tree Trimming: Expert Pruning Tips and Mistakes
+Tree Trimming: Expert Pruning Tips And Mistakes

 Is Tree Trimming Necessary?